NathanKr/github-actions-simply-deploy-to-vps/README.md

 <h2>Open issues</h2>
 <ul>
-<li>id_rsa is used in clone-repo-on-vps.yml even though the key is not rsa. otherwise i started getting issues. may be relating to default or ~ on vps vs runner</li>
+<li>id_rsa is used in clone-repo-on-vps.yml even though the key is not rsa. otherwise i started getting issues. may be relating to default or ~ on VPS vs runner</li>
  <li>act did not finish the workflow clone-repo-on-vps.yml as shownin the following image

  <img src='./figs/act-fails.png'/>